 It’s not an unwarranted reputation by any means.
-BetterHelp has the most licensed therapists to choose from (over 20,000), over 1.6 million subscribers, and has incredibly high ratings on the App stores regarding software performance.
+BetterHelp has the most licensed therapists to choose from (over 25,000), over 1.6 million subscribers, and high ratings on the App stores regarding software performance.

 Users are matched with a therapist within a day, but remain in power of who they choose as a counselor.
 Furthermore, it’s very competitively priced with a 50% discount for the first month, especially if you can avail the financial aid program.

 Pricing: $60-$90 per week with 50% discount for the first month.
 Doesn’t work with insurance, Medicare, or Medicaid.